Protests In Downtown Huntsville

-Breken Terry was at Big Spring Park where a protest against police brutality is happening.
+Megan Reyna was at Big Spring Park in Huntsville where crowds gathered for a protest against police Brutality.

 |County